 Definition:

-Probable Loss of Life (PLL) is the number of fatalaties for a given event or accident.
+Probable Loss of Life (PLL) is the number of fatalities for a given event or accident.
 It is not a probability and can be any number ≥ 0 including decimals.
 It can be applicable to an event (probable death per event) or per unit time (probable deaths per year).

 Can also be called “potential loss of life” or “expected fatality rate.”